 What Does Club 33 at Disney Look Like?

 In line with the elegant and exclusive theme, Club 33 features architecture appropriate for the location of the club.
-As expected those locations style varies.
-And while the original Club 33 in Disneyland, as well as Tokyo and Shanghai, are each called Club 33, the Walt Disney World locations all have different names, and don’t all offer full-service dining either.
+As expected those locations style varies depending on the park location.
+And while the original Club 33 in Disneyland, as well as Tokyo and Shanghai, are each called Club 33, the Walt Disney World locations all have different names and don’t all offer full-service dining either.
 Here’s what you can expect at each.

 Animal Kingdom Club 33 Walt Disney World